GamehunterKaan/AutoPWN-Suite/README.md

 ## Contributing to AutoPWN Suite

-I would be glad if you are willing to contribute this project.
-I am looking forward to merge your pull request unless its something that is not needed or just a personal preference.
-Also minor changes and bug fixes will not be merged.
+I would be glad if you are willing to contribute to this project.
+I am looking forward to merging your pull request unless it's something that is not needed or just a personal preference.
+Also, minor changes and bug fixes will not be merged.
 Please create an issue for those and I will do it myself.
 [Click here for more info!](https://github.com/GamehunterKaan/AutoPWN-Suite/blob/main/.github/CONTRIBUTING.md)

 ## Legal